AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/technicalSpecifications.md

 ### Comments

-- Use descriptive variable and function names to minimize the need for comments.
+- Use descriptive variable and function names to minimize the need of comments.
 - Write comments in clear, concise English.
 - Use docstrings to document classes, functions, and modules.
 - Keep comments up to date with the code they describe.